© 2025 KUNR

 The change from five to six wards may affect who represents you on the council and the ward you will vote in.
 The council suggests using a new map comparison tool to look up your address.

-Marc Garber is a former Morning Edition host for KUNR.
+Marc Garber is a former Morning Edition host at KUNR Public Radio.